KhronosGroup/glTF/extensions/2.0/Khronos/KHR_texture_procedurals/README.md

     ]
 }
 ```
-with the extension object defined as follows:
+with the extension object defined in the `extensions array:

 ```json
 {